 In America, a legal obligation for healthcare professionals operates in seven states to disclose serious unanticipated outcomes to patients.
-In Michigan it has been reported the move away from a policy of ‘deny & defend’ towards a more open system has resulted in medical negligence litigation costs being halved, claims speed has increased and insurance reserves have reduced by two-thirds.
-In Illinois after the new system was introduced it has been reported medical negligence claims fell by 50%.
+In Michigan, it has been reported the move away from a policy of ‘deny & defend’ towards a more open system has resulted in medical negligence litigation costs being halved, claims speed has increased and insurance reserves have reduced by two-thirds.
+In Illinois, after the new system was introduced it has been reported medical negligence claims fell by 50%.

-In New Zealand, health care institutions have a legal duty to ensure systems are in place, whereby open disclosure, as it’s called there, is practiced by health care professionals.
+In New Zealand, health care institutions have a legal duty to ensure systems are in place, whereby open disclosure, as it’s called there, is practised by health care professionals.
 A patient must be informed about an adverse event, being unintended harm caused during health care delivery.
 It is thought open disclosure improves patient’s rights, fosters open and honest professional relationships and enables a system to change to improve service quality and safety.

 In the UK there have been a number of calls to introduce a Duty of Candour into healthcare provision over the years.
 Cover-ups and scandals have moved the impetus to put this duty on a statutory basis.
 This is now looking likely for introduction in 2014.